adwait1-g/adwait1-g.github.io/_posts/non-technical/2025-02-28-on-the-mdi-pgdm-ib-program.md

 I went to a lot of places, these are the ones that will stay in mind for a while mostly because they were roughly part of my routine or they were my places to chill.

-# 8. The Spring Semester
+## 8. The Spring Semester

-This post is mainly about the city and such details.
-If you would like to know about the spring semester at ESCP Berlin, on academics, you may read [this](/mdi/2025/03/01/ai-and-big-data-for-biz-innovation.html) article.
+The intention of this post is to share all the meta-details about the program.
+If you want to know the actual details of the spring semester at ESCP Berlin, you may read [this](/mdi/2025/03/01/ai-and-big-data-for-biz-innovation.html) article.
 I have attempted to cover details about the internship as well in it.

-# 8. What after Berlin?
+## 9. What after Berlin?

 After the spring semester, you will have to find an internship in Germany, in between April and August.
 Post this, fall semester will be in Paris (our semester is starting from 15 September 2025), and it will be a free-track semester (which means no specialization, just individual courses and we need to complete 120 hours).
 So for this, we will have to apply for France visa while in Germany (Details on this later once I get clarity over it).

-# 8. Conclusion
+## 10. Conclusion

 Alright, so this is all I wanted to cover.
 Intention is that students who take up the IB program, and especially ESCP Berlin Campus should know before hand what they are getting into.
 Processes can vary each year, but I would say this will probably be the general skeleton.
 I personally felt that knowing all this as a new IB student would have helped me much better in planning things.

 Update 1: As of 05 April 2025, I am 3 months into my european experience.
 I have about 7-8 months left here.

 Update 2: As of 21 April 2025, I am 3.5 months into my european experience.
 I have about 7 months left here.
 A lot has happened in the last one month - my semester ended, I am in the lookout for internships and so on.
-I intend to update this a number of times in order to share all my experiences with folks and particularly our Juniors.
+I intend to update this a number of times in order to share all my experiences with folks and particularly our juniors.

 Cheers,
 Adwaith

+## 11. PS: Documents list

+Throughout the process, there is a lot of form-filling, document-issuing, verification and so on.
+I have prepared an exhaustive list of documents which you can use as reference during your prep.
+I cannot share it here out in the public because it contains lot of personal information.
+If you are an IB student of any batch and want that list, please feel free to ping me, I will share it with you.

-# 9. References
+## 12. References

 1. ESCP MiM Page: https://escp.eu/programmes/master-in-management
 2. AI and Big Data for Business Innovation: https://ent.escpeurope.eu/Syllabus/SylView/view/11760857/2